Golf guide to North West Ireland

 A trip to the North West of Ireland is one that every golfer must do at least once in their lifetime.
 It is a journey of discovery, an education, playing true links and experiencing raw beauty in some of the world’s most dramatic landscapes.
 And, no doubt, you will be looked after extremely well by the locals!

-If you are interested in adding any of these courses as part of your bespoke golf vacation to Northern Ireland contact one of Golfbreaks travel experts TOLL FREE on 1-855-699-5853.
+If you are interested in adding any of these courses as part of your bespoke golf vacation to North West Ireland contact one of Golfbreaks travel experts TOLL FREE on 1-855-699-5853.